 In a well-controlled laboratory margin of safety study, Bexacat was administered orally to 28 fasted, healthy, lean, intact adult cats at doses of at least 1X (8 cats), 3X (8 cats), and 5X (12 cats) the maximum exposure dose (5 mg/kg) once daily for 26 weeks.
-The control group (8 cats) was sham dosed.
+The control group (8 cars) was han dosed.
 The maximum exposure dose (5 mg/kg) was based on the assessment that the minimum weight of an eligible cat with diabetes mellitus is approximately 3 kg.
-Polyuria, glucosuria (with a corresponding increase in food consumption), loose stools and diarrhea, and ketonuria were reported more frequently in cats that received Bexacat than in diarrhea, and ketonuria were reported more frequently in cats that received Bexacat than in control cats.
+Polyuria, glucosuria (with a corresponding increase in food consumption), loose stools and diarrhea, and ketonuria were reported more frequently in cats that received Bexacat than in diarmea, and ketonuna were reported more frequently in cats that received Bexacat than in control cats.
 There were drug-related clinically insignificant increases in calcium, magnesium, and cholesterol levels, and decreases in creatinine and amylase levels, and blood pressure and heart rate values.
 Gross necropsy demonstrated treatment-related observations of mild, diffuse zonal patterns in the liver.
 One cat with the observed zonal pattern had mild elevations of alanine aminotransferase (ALT) and aspartate aminotransferase (AST), and a histopathological observation of minimal, multifocal necrosis in the liver.
-The histopathological finding did not correspond to the zonal patterne observed gracek.
-There were no divisedly values and the the statement of the second patterne observed gracek. correspond to the zonal patterns observed grossly.
+The histopathological finding did not correspond to the zonal patterne observed carcely.
+There were no divide the relations of the sonal to the construction of the sonal patterne observed carcely. correspond to the zonal patterns observed grossly.
 There were no clinically relevant, drug-related effects on hematology and coagulation parameters and organ weight values.
-STORAGE CONDITIONS Bexacat should be stored at room temperature 68 to 77 °F

-(20 to 25 °C).
+STORAGE CONDITIONS Bexacat should be stored at room temperature 68 to 77 °F (20 to 25 °C).